 - Qualifying Individuals (QI): The income limit is from SLMB levels up to $1,672 a month if single or $2,251 a month if married.
 QI pays for Part B premiums.

-- Qualified Disabled Working Individuals (QDWI): The income limit is $2,446 a month for applicants who live alone (or 200 percent of the federal poverty level).
+- Qualified Disabled Working Individuals (QDWI): The income limit is $2,446 a month for applicants who live alone.
 QDWI pays for Part A premiums (but not Part B premiums) owed by certain disabled beneficiaries who have returned to work.